jleskovar/btc-rpc-client/README.md

 ## Notes

 Should be compatible with bitcoind and btcd JSON-RPC interfaces, for methods implemented in btcd.
  * The default SSL mode is insecure, as it does not validate certificate paths.
 It is highly recommended a validating SSL context is created with appropriate truststores configured, by passing in the `sslContext` parameter to `createClient`
+ * The websocket RPC interface in btcd offers superior performance compared to HTTP-based JSON-RPC, and is recommended for applications requiring heavy usage of the JSON-RPC interface (block iteration, transaction / address lookup, etc).
+On a 2016 macbook pro, running btcd in regtest mode:

+        // Performance.kt
+        Starting retrieval of first 100 blocks using http client.. http client took 4071 ms (24 requests/sec) Starting retrieval of first 100 blocks using ws client.. ws client took 59 ms (1694 requests/sec)

 #### Donation
 Thanks! [bitcoin:17bxks7R353xniuuTkbsEXwwqFn96vr2X7](bitcoin:17bxks7R353xniuuTkbsEXwwqFn96vr2X7?label=beer%20fund)